-The biggest change in BI to occur in the last few years is the shift to self-service, an approach that is now the de facto industry standard for new applications.
-This change has devalued basic reporting in the eyes of some users and elevated user-driven data exploration.
+The biggest change to occur in the last few years is the shift to self-service BI, an approach that is now the de facto standard for new applications.
+This change has devalued basic reporting in the eyes of some users and elevated user-driven data exploration, analysis and visualization.

 Traditional reporting isn't dead, by any means.
 For example, Abbazio, speaking at the Gartner Data & Analytics Summit 2018 in Grapevine, Texas, said he and his team still build and maintain canned reports and executive dashboards.
 But to make a bigger impact on business operations, he said, those types of things need to be incorporated into a broader analytics platform that also includes self-service tools and advanced analytics technologies.